UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 <img src="/module5/napoleon.png" width="85%"></img>
 </center>

-Notes: This is an elegant figure that goes into excquisite detail about how Napoleon’s army gradually shrank in numbers as the march against the Russian empire in the early 1800s.
+Notes: This is an elegant figure that goes into exquisite detail about how Napoleon’s army gradually shrank in numbers as the march against the Russian empire in the early 1800s.

-The width of the line is the number of soldiers in the army and the colour represents whether the are marching against Moscow (gold/brown) or retreating back to France (black).
+The width of the line is the number of soldiers in the army and the colour represents whether they are marching against Moscow (gold/brown) or retreating back to France (black).
 The bottom of the chart shows how the temperature changed during the campaign.

-It does take a few seconds to digest the graph when you first see it, but once you have familiarized yourself with it, you appreciate how you can see in detail the army progress as it moved through Europe.
+It does take a few seconds to digest the graph when you first see it, but once you have familiarised yourself with it, you appreciate how you can see in detail the army’s progress as it moved through Europe.

 This is a great visualization when the reader has time to sit down with the plot for a while and when you believe your target audience will